 Much is yet to be understood about Elkhart County's current food assets and strengths.
 CCI and the Elkhart County Food Council (ECFC) are collaborating to build data and knowledge to improve coordination in food access efforts throughout Elkhart County.
 These efforts will include recruitment of food pantries in the county for implementation of a survey tool that generates data on food inventory estimates and adding capacity for food asset mapping.

-Food Information Network
+Food Information Network App Design

 Identifying and accessing healthy food options is critical in aiding vulnerable individuals and families who do not live in close proximity to reasonable sources of food.
 Further complicating the issue is knowing what food is available and whether it meets one’s nutritional needs.
-CCI is working to aggregate existing local/global food information into a complex heterogeneous food network while building a recipe recommendation system based on the Food Information Network (FIN).
+CCI is working to aggregate existing local/global food information into a complex heterogeneous food network while building a recipe recommendation system based on the Food Information Network (FINs).

 South Central WiFi